-Screening for lay and ordained roles within the Diocese is undertaken in accordance with the Safe Ministry to Children Canon 2017 Adoption Ordinance 2018 and the Professional Standards Ordinance 2018.
-As per the Diocese Due Diligence Protocol, all Clergy, Church Workers and Volunteers must undertake some form of screening.
+Screening for lay and ordained roles within the Diocese is undertaken in accordance with the Safe Ministry to Children Canon 2017 Adoption Ordinance 2018 and the Professional Standards Ordinance 2022.
+As per the Riverina Due Diligence Protocol 2023, all Clergy, Church Workers and Volunteers must undertake some form of screening.

 VOLUNTEER CHURCH WORKERS

 Screening procedures such as a NSW Working With Children Check and National Police Check will depend on the role you intend to perform.
 This should be discussed with your supervisor or local Priest.
 If your work involves children or managing teams who minister to children a NSW Working With Children Check is compulsory.
 For more information on the NSW Working with Children Check, please visit the Office of the Children’s Guardian website.
-A copy of the ‘Safe Ministry Check – Volunteers’ should be obtained from the Diocesan Registry or your local Parish.
+A copy of the ‘Safe Ministry Check – Volunteers can be downloaded here, and is also available from the Diocesan Registry or your local Parish.

 FOR CLERGY AND ORDINATION CANDIDATES